-We commonly use the Haier Chest Freezers for trade shows, demos and for Dutch Bros Coffee Arizona and Dutch Bros Coffee West Valley stores.
+We commonly use the Haier Chest Freezers for trade shows and demos.
+We use Insignia Chest Freezers for Dutch Bros Coffee Arizona and Dutch Bros Coffee West Valley stores.
 In fact, we’ve been told we purchase more chest freezers than most Best Buy store locations.
 Let’s take a look at the utility of the Chest Freezers with a recent personal experience: setting up the Qore Performance Rehab Tent at the National Tactical Medic Competition hosted by SOARescue in Charlotte, NC.
-Our company chest freezer has all sorts of bumps, dents and scratches on it (but still runs perfectly) from repeated loading and unloading it in my truck for shows and events.
+Our company chest freezer has all sorts of bumps, dents and scratches on it (but still runs perfectly) from repeated loading and unloading in my truck for shows and events.
 I loaded the chest freezer in my truck in about 10 minutes by removing the frozen IcePlates, lifting the chest freezer into the bed, reloading the frozen IcePlates once the chest freezer is in the bed of the truck.
 It was pretty quick.
 With a buddy present, removing the frozen IcePlates would not have been necessary.
 I could have lifted the chest freezer directly into the bed; it is light enough to do this and I’m not the strongest guy around with a Deadlift just under 350 pounds.
 Yeti and Pelican Coolers are simply too heavy and cumbersome for me to do this alone and have far less storage volume due to the insulation.
 I could not fit 35 IcePlates in my Pelican Cooler (we own the 45), but the 3.5 cubic foot Haier Chest freezer devoured 35 frozen IcePlates no problem.

 I drove six hours in 90F+ heat (it was sunny) from McLean, VA to the Gaston College Training Academy in Dallas, NC (you read that correctly) with the unplugged Haier chest freezer in the bed of my truck.
 When I arrived, the IcePlates were still frozen solid.
 Rock solid.
 I then plugged the chest freezer into a local outlet using my 100-foot extension cord that I carry in my truck (purchased at Lowe’s Homes Improvement for about $20) and we were good to go.
 Note: I didn’t open the chest freezer once from the time I left my garage in McLean to the time I pulled up to the venue in Charlotte.
 This is equally important for the Pelican Cooler, Yeti Cooler and Haier Chest Freezer.